PavanRangani/docs/docs/prd/tasks/scenarios.md

 Rule 7: Responsible roles is mandatory field.
 Multiple roles can be added.

 Rule 8: Accountable role is not a mandatory field. only single person is allowed.

-Rule 9: Consulted role is not a mandatory.
-Multiple users can be added.

 Rule 10: Informed role is not a mandatory.
 Multiple users can be added.